 Bromelain has also been studied based on its ability to inhibit the lipogenesis, which is important in the prevention of obesity.
 A 2012 study done at the Institute of Microbial Technology shows that stem bromelain had the ability to reduce fat formation by suppressing adipogenesis and promoting apoptosis in mature adipocytes.18

 Possible Side Effects and Contraindications for Bromelain

 Bromelain is relatively safe and does not normally cause severe effects when taken in large amounts.
 However, there is a possibility that some people may suffer from allergic reactions after taking bromelain, especially those who have pineapple allergies.
-Some of the common symptoms of a pineapple allergy include:21

 People with latex, pollen, wheat, celery, carrot and fennel allergies should also veer away from this supplement, unless otherwise stated by a health professional.
 It should also be noted that pregnant women should avoid taking bromelain because there are insufficient studies done to ensure that it is safe for you and your unborn child.